noa/brute/README.md

 ## Introduction

 This package provides command-line scripts that make it easier to run jobs in compute grid environments such as SGE and SLURM.
-The package is called *brute* after "brute force" parameter searches, in which all possible parameters are explored.
+The package is called *brute* after "brute force" parameter searches, in which all possible parameter combinations are explored.
 A typical use case for this package is hyper-parameter search in machine learning applications.

 ## Installation